-Recommendation #4: Define, develop, and fund a credible messenger's program.
+Recommendation #4: Define, develop and fund a credible messenger's program.

-According to the Credible Messenger Justice Center, a Credible Messenger is a mentor that has been involved in the justice system and has now changed their life.
-These Credible Messengers have similar life experiences and want to mentor and guide young people in a positive way.
-Credible Messengers speak the same language and connect with youth on a different level.
-As they create trust and form relationships, the young people are provided a positive example of how to be successful in society.
+Context: According to the Credible Messenger Justice Center, a credible messenger is a mentor who has been involved in the justice system and has now changed his or her life.
+These credible messengers have similar life experiences and want to mentor and guide young people in a positive way.
+Credible messengers speak the same language and connect with youth on a different level.
+As they create trust and form relationships, the young people are provided with a positive example of how to be successful in society.

-Include credible messengers (peer coaches) to work with Juvenile Probation Officers, families, case workers, and mentors to build trust and relationships with youthful offenders.
+Include credible messengers (peer coaches) to work with Juvenile Probation Officers, families, case workers and mentors to build trust and relationships with youthful offenders.